team-earth/data/README.md

 Integrated = Resources included in the same JSON file as the structure
 ✨ = Enhanced with validated data, standardized schema, and rich metadata

 **Data Quality Note**: All resource files marked with ✨ contain validated, clean data ready for analysis.
-Original files are preserved as backups with `_unvalidated` suffix.
+Original files are backed up locally (not in repository) with `_unvalidated` suffix.

 ## ✅ Enhanced Data Validation & Standardization